kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 - Sync web article highlights into Obsidian
 - Sync web article annotations into Obsidian (Raindrop PRO user only)
 - Support nested collections (Raindrop PRO user only)
-- Update existing articles with new highlights and annotations
+- Update existing articles with new highlights and annotations (append to the end of file / always keep the latest state)
 - Customization highlights through [Nunjucks](https://mozilla.github.io/nunjucks/) template
 - Manage Raindrop collections to be synced
 - Auto sync in interval